 Within the survey data for the next variables are collected:

-• Total land sold by the observed unit in the reference period - total and by land use categories, at national and regional level
+• Total land area sold by the observed unit in the reference period;

 For data compilation next classifications are used:

 • Classification of Territorial units for Statistics in Bulgaria (NUTS)

 • Classification of Economic Activities in Bulgaria (NACE 2008, Rev. 2)

 • National Register of Populated places in Bulgaria

 Data on the sale price of agricultural land are collected from three main groups of respondents operating on the agricultural land market:

 • Agricultural holdings, buying agricultural land for development of their economic activity (NACE 2008, code 01)

 • Land transactions companies established according to the National legislation specially to carry out operations (purchase, sale and rental) of agricultural land (NACE 2008, code 6810 and 6820)

 • Real estate agencies (limited number)buying and selling agricultural land (NACE 2008, code 6831)